-- · research and development expenses;

-- · capital expenditures;

-- · selling, marketing, general and administrative expenses;

-- · possible acquisitions of businesses, technologies or other assets; and

-- · general corporate purposes.
+- new product development and research expenses; - · capital expenditures; - selling, marketing, general and administrative expenses; - · possible acquisitions of businesses, technologies or other assets; and - · general corporate purposes

 We intend to continue our development and tooling of new products that leverage our advancements in our optics and electronics technology.
 We believe that these new technologies, if successfully implemented, will result in significant performance improvements in our products and as a result increase our overall customer demand.
-Assuming that we receive the estimated maximum amount of the proceeds from this offering, and our current development plans by product line are as follows:
+Assuming that we receive the estimated maximum amount of the proceeds from this offering, our current development plans by product line are as follows: